Classical Audition Requirement;

 In order to study here, prospectus students should obtain a required result of TIME.
 The applicant will need to apply for TIME for Thai Music theory, Music Theory, and Aural training.
 Requirement will depend on the major areas of application.

-If the applicant did not pass the TIME (<60%), but qualify for other areas, the applicant will be admitted to the college under condition and will be placed in the music foundation course.
-(Intensive course in May 2022).
+If the applicant did not pass the TIME (<60%), but qualify for other areas, the applicant will be admitted to the college under condition and will be placed in the music foundation course. (entering the first semester, Intensive course in June 2024 or entering the second semester, Intensive course in October 2024).

-However, applicant is allowed to re-take TIME and if the result is more than 60%, the applicant can submit the result for an update score until April 2022.
+However, applicant is allowed to re-take TIME and if the result is more than 60%, the applicant can submit the result for an update score (entering the first semester, until 30 April 2024 or entering the second semester, until 30 September 2024)

 2. TIME Subjects to use for College of Music admission